 Students' financial accounts are required to be current and up to date at all times.
 All outstanding past due balances must be paid by the first week of classes each semester.
-If a student is receiving a Federal Direct or institutional loan, all promissory loan notes must be signed by the required date shown on the Academic Calendar each semester.
+If a student is receiving Federal or College loans, all promissory loan notes must be signed by the required date shown on the Academic Calendar each semester.

 The standard comprehensive charge made to each student for tuition, fees and room and board will total $69,496 for 2018-19.
 Additional fees for special purposes are listed below.
 A substantial portion of the total educational cost is borne by the College through the use of contributed funds and income from endowment funds.

 The College reserves the right to change any of the following fees at any time should conditions make it necessary.

 - Fee deposit (includes room deposit; one time only, at time of admission): $500

 16 Meal/$160 Plus dollars: $3,525